piyush-pooh/DevOps-Projects/DevOps-Project-007/README.md

 # 🚀 AWS Project 008 – Accessing Amazon S3 from a VPC using EC2

+## ⚡ 30‑Second Summary

+This project demonstrates how an EC2 instance inside a VPC can securely interact with AWS services that exist outside the VPC, such as Amazon S3.

+You:

+* Built a VPC
+* Launched an EC2 instance
+* Connected using EC2 Instance Connect
+* Used AWS CLI + access keys
+* Managed an S3 bucket from inside the VPC

+This is a foundational skill for real‑world AWS architectures.

 ## 📌 Project Overview

 This project demonstrates how to access **AWS services that do not live inside a VPC** (such as Amazon S3) from an **EC2 instance running inside a custom Amazon VPC**.